markuspeitl/rnmd/README.md

 # rnmd - markdown execution runtime

-RNMD is a mardown execution runtime which can be used to run code contained inside of a markdown file.
+RNMD is a markdown execution runtime which can be used to run code contained inside of a markdown file.
 The vision behind it is to have your documentation and code together in one place and not maintain 2 versions of the same code (1 in .md and 1 script file).